tylergross97/nextflow_purecn/README.md

 #### gtf

 Path to hg38 primary assembly .gtf

+### Testing
+To test pipeline with a minimal dataset, run pipeline with -profile test

 ## Citations
 If you use this pipeline in your work, please cite: [Tyler Gross] (2025).
 PureCN Nextflow Pipeline [Computer Software]. https://github.com/tylergross97/nextflow_purecn